Doane-CCLA/docs/using-the-hpc/how-to-use/execute-a-job.md

 📝 **Note:** The Open protection zone can be accessed either using either XCAMS or UCAMS credentials.
 However, the Moderate protection zone requires an ORNL UCAMS ID.

 1. Open a Bash terminal (or PuTTY for Windows users).
-2. Execute `ssh username@or-condo-login.ornl.gov`.
+2. Execute `ssh username@hostname`.

-  - Replace "username" with your XCAMS or UCAMS ID.

-3. When prompted, enter your XCAMS or UCAMS password.
+3. When prompted, enter your password.

 Once you have connected to the login node, you can proceed to Step 2 and begin assembling your PBS script.

 ## Step 2: Create a PBS Script

 Below is the PBS script we are using to run an MPI "hello world" program as a batch job.
 PBS scripts use variables to specify things like the number of nodes and cores used to execute your job, estimated walltime for your job, and which compute resources to use (e.g., GPU _vs._ CPU).
-The sections below feature an example PBS script for HPC Condo resources, show you how to create and save your own PBS script, and show you how store the PBS script on an HPC Condo file system.
+The sections below feature an example PBS script for HPC resources, show you how to create and save your own PBS script, and show you how store the PBS script on an HPC file system.

 Consult the [official Torque documentation](http://docs.adaptivecomputing.com/torque/4-0-2/Content/topics/commands/qsub.htm) for a complete list of PBS variables.